Russia's central bank makes huge interest rate hike to try to prop up falling ruble

 By raising borrowing costs, the central bank is trying to fight price spikes as Russia imports more and exports less, especially oil and natural gas, with defense spending going up and sanctions taking a toll.
 Importing more and exporting less means a smaller trade surplus, which typically weighs on a country's currency.

-The bank also made a big rate hike of 1% last month, saying inflation is expected to keep rising and the fall in the ruble is adding to the risk.
-It's next meeting on interest rates is planned for Sept.
+Inflation reached 7.6% over the past three months, the central bank said.
+It also made a big rate hike of 1% last month, saying inflation was expected to keep rising and the fall in the ruble is adding to the risk.
+Its next meeting on interest rates is planned for Sept.
 15.

-After Western countries imposed sanctions on Russia over the invasion of Ukraine in February 2022, the ruble plunged as low as 130 to the dollar, but the central bank enacted capital controls that stabilized its value.
+After Western countries imposed sanctions on Russia over the invasion of Ukraine in February 2022, the ruble plunged as low as 130 to the dollar, but the central bank raised its key interest rate to as high as 20% in the days afterward and enacted capital controls that stabilized the currency's value.
+It has cut rates in the months since.

 Credit: AP